 Closets are a great option for creating a compact but functional office.
 Many homes also have unutilized spaces that employees can convert into a workstation, such as landing areas, awkward niches, dormers, under the stairs, and other spaces with a sloped headspace.
 Some open shelving and a built-in desk can transform a previously dead zone into an efficient workspace.
 Employees can also consider installing built-in shelving for rooms that have width but lack depth.
 Running the shelves and cabinetry along the full width of the wall creates ample storage while keeping the office footprint slim.

 A comfortable and well-designed home office is critical for employee productivity.
 Companies may notice an uptick in attendance problems during remote workdays, such as employees failing to respond to messages when they’re on the clock.
 Those employees may lack a dedicated work zone or struggle with frequent interruptions.
 Whatever the reason, businesses need a solution to track attendance and monitor absenteeism.
 Actec’s absence tracking mobile app centralizes absence data to help businesses identify attendance trends, manage PTO requests, and comply with federal leave laws.
-Contact us to learn how our app can improve your absence management practices with a remote workforce.
+Contact us to learn how our absence tracking mobile app can improve your absence management practices with a remote workforce.